What is Painting

 and camera as any light spilling from the back of the light source will

-be visible in the image.
+stray light streaks are not on the car itself).
 You can use your body as a shield between the

 light source and the camera and try to shield the light from the lens whenever